qinglian1105/c_sharp_winform_v1/README.md

 __● Option - Analytics__ <br>

-This option is the statistics of top equity ETFs in Taiwan.<br>
+This option, namely Form - Analytics, is the statistics of top equity ETFs in Taiwan.<br>

 (1)Tab - Introduction: as mentioned above.<br>